-Funds variable:

-On average, most assistants work for 5-10 hours a week, however the expected hours may vary depending on the faculty member's needs.
+Funds up to \$2000: • Examples of eligible costs: Costs associated with speakers/trainers/facilitators, materials such as books or other supplies; meeting logistics such as rooms and refreshments; Faculty stipends (up to \$50/hour, not to be used in combination with other CCESL funds, such as Public Good Grants); other materials and supplies to support the development of community-engaged instructor communities or similar capacity building community-engaged learning opportunities/events.
+Community Goals: Provide support to DU faculty members for community-engaged teaching, research, and/or creative work.
+Only research or creative work that has robust student involvement is Engagement eligible (e.g., research where students are members of a collaborative research team); thus, Student these positions support faculty in ways that directly benefit the DU student experience.
+Assistant(s) these positions support faculty in ways that directly benefit the DO student experience.
+Funds variable: On average, most assistants work for 5-10 hours a week, however the expected hours may vary depending on the faculty member's needs.
 In the application, you will enter the total budget you are requesting.
-When setting the hourly wage, faculty should consider the duties expected of the assistant and consult Student Employment Guidelines.

-If helpful, you can calculate the total amount of your request as follows:

-- # of hours/quarter X # of quarters served = total hours - Total hours X hourly wage = total wage - Total wage X .015 (student fringe rate for FY2022) = total fringe - TOTAL BUDGET REQUEST = total wage + total fringe

-Examples of roles for assistants - while the needs of each faculty member and project are unique, Student Assistants' scope of work might include:

-- Background research related to the issue area or community-engaged methods; - Activities to support development of partnerships with community organization(s); - Planning and implementing teaching or research activities; - Developing reflection tools for students or leading reflection activities; - Assisting the faculty member to assess and evaluate the community partnership, impacts of the project, and/or student learning; - Corresponding with community partners and relevant stakeholders; - Telling the story of the community-engaged work through social media or other publicfacing communications; and/or - Problem-solving with students, community partners and the faculty member.
+When setting the hourly wage, faculty should consider the duties expected of the assistant and consult Student Employment guidelines .
+If helpful, you can calculate the total amount of your request in this way: • # of hours/quarter X # of quarters served = total hours • Total hours X hourly wage = total wage • Total wage X .015 (student fringe rate for FY2022) = total fringe • TOTAL BUDGET REQUEST = total wage + total fringe Examples of roles for assistants - While the needs of each faculty member and project are unique, Student Assistants' scope of work might include: • Background research related to the issue area or community-engaged methods; Activities to support development of partnerships with community organization(s); Planning and implementing teaching or research activities; Developing reflection tools for students or leading reflection activities; Assisting the faculty member to assess and evaluate the community partnership, impacts of the project, and/or student learning; Corresponding with community partners and relevant stakeholders; • Telling the story of the community-engaged work through social media or other public-facing communications; and/or Problem-solving with students, community partners and the faculty member.
 Each Faculty-Student Assistant team will create their own plan for how the Student Assistant will support the community-engaged work.
 Student Assistants can be undergraduate or graduate students.
 Please note that Student Assistants are eligible to participate in the DUGC Student Scholars program.
 Scholars receive mentorship, professional development, and critical reflection support and may be eligible for independent study credit.